Asymmetric Neutrino Emission from Magnetized Proto-Neutron Star Matter including Hyperons in Relativistic Mean Field Theory: Introduction

+In this work, we take the asymmetric neutrino emission as one of the main reasons for the asymmetric phenomena observed in the PNS.
+This asymmetric neutrino emission is assumed be caused by the two processes; one is the asymmetric production inside PNSs; and the other is the damping of the neutrino luminosity through neutrino absorption in the nuclear medium.

+The direct and modified URCA processes may play a role in neutrino emission, but the main effect of these processes is in the neutron-star cooling \cite{sawyer79,yakolov01}, where in-medium effects play an important role \cite{frimax79,BRSSV95}.
+Of course, a strong magnetic field leads to an angular-dependence of the neutrino production in the URCA process because of the spin polarization of electrons and positrons in matter \cite{chugai84,dorofeev}.
+Nevertheless, we assume here that the URCA process is not important in the PNS stage.

+Other effects, such as the Landau levels due to the magnetic field \cite{kisslinger2,kisslinger3}, the angular dependence of the neutrino production caused by a possible pion condensation phase \cite{vosk86,parenkov}, and a possible quark-matter color-super conducting phase \cite{berderman} {\it etc} are also assumed to be small in this work.

+Over a decade ago, Lai {\it et al.}~\cite{arras99,lai98} calculated the neutrino-nucleon scattering during neutrino propagation inside a neutron star in the context of a non-relativistic framework~\cite{arras99}.
+Within that approximation they showed that even a $\sim$1\% asymmetry in the total neutrino luminosity of $\sim 10^{53}$ ergs could be enough to explain the observed pulsar kick velocities.

+Kusenko, Segre and Vilenkin \cite{KSV98} criticized this conclusion and theoretically showed that the asymmetry in the neutrino scattering cross-section does not lead to an asymmetry in the neutrino emission if the system is in complete thermodynamic equilibrium.
+However, they only considered only neutrino-neutron collisions and neglected the Fermi-Dirac statistics.
+Hence, their proof is only applicable in the very low-density region.
+Furthermore, neutrino scattering inside dense nuclear matter does not play a role in either the thermal evolution or the propagation of the non-equilibrium part of the neutrinos.
+On the other hand, the absorption part of the collisions may make a large contribution to the asymmetry \cite{MKYCR11}.
+That is what we demonstrate here.

+On the other hand, the past decades have seen many successes in the relativistic treatment of the nuclear many-body problem.
+The relativistic framework has several advantages \cite{SW86,serot97}.
+Among them this formalism provides a useful Dirac phenomenology for the description of nucleon-nucleus scattering \cite{Hama,Tjon}, a natural means to incorporate the spin-orbit force \cite{serot97}, and a reliable means to compute the structure of extreme nuclei \cite{hirata}.
+These results have shown that there are large attractive scalar and repulsive vector fields, and that the nucleon effective mass becomes small in the nuclear medium.
+This mechanism may drive the self-suppression mechanism of kaon-condensation in in nuclear matter, and may lead to a stable kaon condensation phase in neutron stars (NSs) \cite{K-con}.

-We here report for the first time our calculated results of the neutrino scattering and absorption cross sections on hot and dense magnetized neutron-star matter including hyperons in fully relativistic mean field (RMF) theory~\cite{serot97}.
-In the present RMF framework we take account of the Fermi motions of baryons and electrons, their recoil effects, distortion effects of Fermi spheres made by the magnetic field, and effects of the energy difference of the mean field between the initial and final baryons.
-We then discuss implications of the present result for the pulsar kicks.
+In Ref.~\cite{MKYCR11} we reported results for the first time on the neutrino absorption cross-sections in hot dense magnetized NS matter calculated in a fully relativistic mean field (RMF) theory~\cite{SW86,serot97} including hyperons.
+In that work we took into account the Fermi motion of baryons and electrons, their recoil effects, distortion effects of the Fermi spheres by the magnetic field, and effects from the energy difference of the mean field between initial and final baryons in a fully relativistic framework.
+We found that even a few percent breaking of isotropic symmetry in the neutrino absorption cross-section may cause an asymmetric emissions of neutrinos from PNSs.